marklogic-community/data-explorer/README.md

 Data Explorer downloads: https://github.com/marklogic-community/data-explorer/releases

 ----
-## Setup and Use Overview
+## Setup and Quick Overview
 Most of the setup is self explanatory.
 Follow these steps to get views on your (existing) data fast:
 1. Download the data-explorer.jar from the releases area (don't download or checkout all the source code)
-1. run
-   * java -jar data-explorer.jar deploy
+1. Run: java -jar data-explorer.jar deploy
-1. browse to localhost:7777 and login as wizard-user
+1. Browse to localhost:7777 and login as wizard-user
    * The deploy step created two users, "wizard-user" and "search-user" both with password = "password".
 Recommendation: change those passwords or remove users if not needed.
    * Add the data-explorer-search-role to users in your application so they will be able to see their data.
 See #5 below.
 1. Configure your first query: